-- You’ll know that your rice is finished when all of the water has been absorbed and the rice is heated through.
-For fluffy rice use a fork or spatula and gently turn or aerate the warm rice.
+- You’ll know your rice is finished when all the water has been absorbed, and the rice is heated.
+For fluffy rice, use a fork or spatula and gently turn or aerate the warm rice.

 - Once your rice has been warmed through, transfer it from the pot to a warm serving plate.
 Serve immediately.

-As you can see, reheating rice in a rice cooker is simple and easy once you know the right steps.
+As you can see, reheating rice in a rice cooker is simple and easy once you know the proper steps.
 With these tips, your leftover rice will always taste as good as new!